 - Rapid application development (RAD).

 When it comes to Agile vs Waterfall, or in other words, Agile vs traditional methods, Agile has gained extreme popularity over its counterpart, the Waterfall method.

-The core methodology adopted by these frameworks is that projects are broken down into sections termed as user stories, which are then organized and prioritize before successive delivery in cycles called iterations.
+The core methodology adopted by these frameworks is that projects are broken down into sections termed as user stories, which are then organized and prioritized before successive delivery in cycles called iterations.

-In order to better understand the concept behind Agile, you can check out the Agile Manifesto that comprises a set of twelve core principles designed to make software development efficient and more result oriented.
+In order to better understand the concept behind Agile, you can check out the Agile Manifesto which comprises a set of twelve core principles designed to make software development efficient and more result-oriented.
 These principles are:

 Instead of comparing Scrum vs Waterfall or Kanban vs Waterfall, we can make the comparison simple by assessing the Agile vs Waterfall method scenario.
 This can be done by understanding the traditional a.k.a.
 Waterfall method itself.

 The Waterfall Model is also referred to as a linear-sequential life cycle model.
 It was the first Process Model to be introduced.
 Originating in construction and manufacturing, this model was used in physical environments that were significantly structured and were not adaptable to changes easily.